Sub-pages: hover over the drop-down menu (top right).

 (My losses happened in a span of 3 years, not 5 years, I just spoke from looking back on 5 years.
 It all just started 5 years ago from the time of this radio call-in.)

 In this program I left Pret out as the subject of grief, death and loss is already “heavy” enough for a few minutes radio segment on Christmas Day!
 I spoke about grief and how times have changed today where people in grief are “shunned” in general, but especially at Christmas.
-But grief isn’t this gloomy thing that needs to drag people down.
+But grief isn’t always this gloomy thing that needs to drag people down.
 And it’s a glimpse how other countries incorporate it into life … because it is part of life.

 One question the host asked was about people being uncomfortable over the Christmas time with somebody that is grieving, that part of the “discomfort” that people are not sure about is, that grieving is a mournful downward spirit (compared to the Christmas spirit), and they’re celebrating when you have suffered a loss etc. My response was that we have forgotten, or never learned, how normal loss, death and grief is.

-But I want to add something, as in that moment of a live call-in on a radio show you can’t think of everything, but I want to add that death, loss and grief is “uncomfortable” ALL THE TIME, throughout the year for EVERYONE who hasn’t been touched with loss yet!
+But I want to add something, as in that moment of a live call-in on a radio show you can’t think of everything, but I want to add that death, loss and grief IS “uncomfortable” ALL THE TIME, throughout the year for EVERYONE who hasn’t been touched with loss yet!
 Not only on Christmas!
-If death, grief and loss was “normal” throughout society, it would be completely normal to have a grieving person around on Christmas.
+If death, grief and loss was treated “normal” throughout society, it would be completely normal to have a grieving person around on Christmas.

-A grieving person is like a smelly homeless person or a person with leprosy.
+And it seems like a grieving person is like a smelly homeless person or a person with leprosy.
 We think their “illness” or “stench” jumps over to us.
 We think their sadness will make us sad, or their stench will make us stink.
 And this, in a nutshell, is what the radio host was talking about.*

 But THIS is basically due to us having lost the dynamic of life; the fact that death is part of life.
 Illness is part of life.
 A grieving friend should be part of life.
 If you have to ask a grieving person to have understanding for people who enjoy life and don’t want to be bothered about death and grieving, then you already have shut out that grieving person.